Steinway Street

+Steinway Street is a major, 2.4 mi, two-way street in the borough of Queens in New York City, New York, in the United States.

+Overview

-Steinway Street is a major street in the borough of Queens in New York City, New York, in the United States.
-Steinway Street is a 2.4 mile two-way street that runs north–south between Berrian Boulevard in Astoria and Northern Boulevard in Long Island City.
-South of the Grand Central Parkway, Steinway Street is a major commercial district that is the primary section of a business improvement district called Steinway Astoria Partnership.
+Steinway Street runs north–south between Berrian Boulevard in Astoria and Northern Boulevard in Long Island City.
+South of the Grand Central Parkway, the street is a major commercial district that is the primary section of a business improvement district called Steinway Astoria Partnership.

 Richard Hellmann, creator of Hellmann's mayonnaise, had his first big factory at 495 / 497 Steinway Street from 1915 to 1922.
 In 1922, operations moved to a larger factory at 34-08 Northern Boulevard.